carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 About Instructors (the community of people who teach Software Carpentry, Data Carpentry, or Library Carpentry workshops) or having Instructors as a primary audience.

 ### Internationalisation
-Posts highlighting translation and internationalization efforts in The Carpentries.
+Posts highlighting translation and internationalisation efforts in The Carpentries.

 ### Japan
 For blog posts related to Carpentries' work in Japan.